Highland Charity Challenge

 Ross County has the motto of ‘More than just a football club’ and for season 2020/21 the club is living that more than ever with the launch of our new Highland Charity Challenge.
-Working in partnership with 5 local charities, the Staggies will have dedicated teams for each charity that will help with key events and messaging throughout the season.
+Working in partnership with 5 local charities, the Staggies will have dedicated teams for each charity that will help with key events, fundraising initiatives and messaging throughout the season.

 Steven Ferguson, CEO of Ross County said, “We have always acknowledged that our commitment isn’t just 90 minutes on the pitch it is always about what we can contribute to our community and our area.
 People sometimes forget that we cover such a big area that has so many different challenges and I think the 5 charities we are working with address a lot of the issues that are most prevalent.”

 “As a club, we are delighted to be working with 5 organisations that play a big part across the Highlands but also have diverse messages and services that cover big demographic ranges and not one specific group of people.
-Through this we will help organisations who are dealing with mental health, pallative care, poverty and cancer support.
-We did a lot of work with various organisations last season and this campaign its about taking it to another level.”
+Through this we will help organisations who are dealing with mental health, pallative care, child poverty, sickness and cancer support.
+We did a lot of work with various organisations last season and this campaign is about taking it to another level.”

 Each team has met with their charity to familiarise themselves with the organisation they will be working with and begin planning on some of the initiatives and events that the teams will be working alongside our partners on.

 #TeamMikeysline will consist of Billy Mckay, Connor Randall, Harry Paton, Tom Grivosti, Oli Shaw and Logan Ross

 #TeamMaggies will consist of Ross Draper, Stephen Kelly, Keith Watson, Carl Tremarco and Ross Doohan